jabeim/AB-Generic-Python-Toolbox/README.md

 Numba - Just In Time compilation to optimize portions of vocoder simulation

 # Demo
 The GpyT includes a pre-configured demo 'demo3_procedural' which processes an audiofile containing 3 AzBio sentences in quiet.
+This demo can serve as a basic framework for developing novel processing pipelines.
 The demo returns a structure containing the results of each module in the processing pipeline and an audioOut vector generated using a tone vocoder.
+The output matrix is currently not saved to a file, but can be viewed/manipulated in the IDE after the demo has completed.